 - 1. When a subject decides to withdraw from a clinical trial, the investigator conducting the clinical trial should ask the subject to clarify whether the subject wishes to withdraw from all components of the trial or only from the primary interventional component of the trial.
 If the latter, research activities involving other components of the clinical trial, such as follow-up data collection activities, for which the subject previously gave consent may continue.
-The investigator should explain to the subject who wishes to withdraw the importance of obtaining follow-up safety data about the subject. - 2.
+The investigator should explain to the subject who wishes to withdraw the importance of obtaining follow-up safety data about the subject.
+Although a participant is not obliged to give his or her reasons for withdrawing prematurely from a clinical trial, the researcher should make reasonable effort to ascertain the reason, while fully respecting participant rights. - 2.
 Investigators are allowed to retain and analyze already collected data relating to any subject who chooses to withdraw from a research study or whose participation is terminated by an investigator without regard to the subject's consent, provided such analysis falls within the scope of the analysis described in the IRB-approved protocol.
 This is the case even if that data includes identifiable private information about the subject. - 3.
 For research not subject to regulation and review by FDA, investigators, in consultation with the funding agency, can choose to honor a research subject's request that the investigator destroy the subject's data or that the investigator exclude the subject's data from any analysis. - 4.
 When seeking the informed consent of subjects, investigators should explain whether already collected data about the subjects will be retained and analyzed even if the subjects choose to withdraw from the research.